Skip to content

 • formatMultilineComment(...)

-Use them whenever the rule is a standard block, comma-separated list, or comment normalization.
-That keeps the formatter small and consistent.
+Reach for them whenever the pattern is standard in your language.
+They keep the formatter small and consistent.

 Formatting hidden nodes